mwrnd/innova2_flex_xcku15p_notes/README.md

 ### Testing The Network Ports

 The network interfaces can be tested using 1G, 10G, or 25G SFP/SFP+/SFP28 modules and cables.
 The [ConnectX-5 MT2x808](https://web.archive.org/web/20220412010542/https://network.nvidia.com/files/doc-2020/pb-connectx-5-en-ic.pdf) supports all three speeds.
-Note that if you have the 100GbE QSFP *MNV303611A-EDL* variant of the Innova-2 it requires 40GbE or 100GbE QSFP equipment.
+If you have the 100GbE QSFP *MNV303611A-EDL* variant of the Innova-2 it requires 40GbE or 100GbE QSFP equipment.
 I used a [Direct-Attach Cable (DAC)](https://www.te.com/usa-en/product-2821224-7.html).
 Any DAC that is [Mellanox or Cisco compatible](https://www.fs.com/products/65841.html) should work.

 ![Direct-Attach Cable](img/Direct-Attach-Cable.png)